Texas Senate, District 17

-District 17 of the Texas Senate is a senatorial district that currently serves portions of Brazoria, Fort Bend, and Harris county in the U.S. state of Texas.
+District 17 of the Texas Senate is a senatorial district that currently serves all of Colorado, Jackson, Matagorda, and Wharton counties, and portions of Brazoria, Fort Bend, Harris, and Waller counties in the U.S. state of Texas.

-The current Senator from District 17 is Joan Huffman.
+The current senator from District 17 is Joan Huffman.

-Top 5 biggest cities in district
+Biggest cities in the district

 District 17 has a population of 804,162 with 605,764 that is at voting age from the 2010 census.

 Election history

 Election history of District 22 from 1992.